-The Virgin Islands were controlled at various times by Holland, France, England, Spain, and Denmark.
+At various times, Holland, France, England, Spain, and Denmark controlled these islands.
 By the 1680s, Denmark established colonies on St. Thomas and St. John, with St. Croix added after being purchased from France in 1733.
-The islands were collectively known as the Danish West Indies.
+The islands were at the time collectively known as the Danish West Indies.

-Visitors to the Virgin Islands will find many similarities to those found in the continental United States.
-Your food choices will include both fast-food restaurants as well as local food.
+When you visit the Virgin Islands, you’ll find many similarities to the continental United States.
+Food choices will include both fast-food restaurants as well as local food.
 A foodie walking tour in St. Thomas introduces visitors to the rich variety of local cuisine.

 St. Thomas is an excellent place to visit.
 Your biggest problem will be finding enough time for all that it offers.

-St. John provides a break from the quick paced life on the other islands.
-It has an extensive park and quiet beaches to explore.
-The island is reached by water taxi from St. Thomas.
+St. John provides a break from the quick-paced life on the other islands.
+It has an extensive natural park and quiet beaches to explore.
+The island is accessible by water taxi from St. Thomas.

-Two thirds of St. John is land protected by the United States Park Service.
-This includes forest, shorelines and underwater lands.
-The park began as a gift of 5000 acres of land by Laurence Rockefeller in 1956.
+Two-thirds of St. John is land protected by the United States Park Service.
+This includes forests, shorelines, and underwater lands.

-You can visit these islands either by booking a cruise ship or by making an extended visit with a flight and hotel.
+You can visit the US Virgin Islands either by booking a cruise ship or by making an extended visit with a flight and hotel.
 For more information on visiting these wonderful islands, check out their tourism websites: